 Liposuction vs. Liposculpture

-Liposuction is a procedure typically performed whilst you are under General Anaesthetic.
-In other words, your unconscious with your breathing monitored by a qualified Anaesthetist.
-Then, your excess fat is removed by a Surgeon using a long, hollow cylindrical instrument called a cannula.
+Liposuction is a procedure typically performed whilst you are under General Anesthetic.
+In other words, your unconscious with your breathing monitored by a qualified Anesthetist.
+Then, your surgeon will remove excess fat using a long, hollow cylindrical instrument called a cannula.

-Whilst, Liposculpture is typically performed under local Anaesthetic, meaning you are aware of what is going on but can feel little to no pain.
+Liposculpture is typically performed under local Anesthetic.
+This means you are aware of what is going on but can feel little to no pain.
 The progress of your procedure can be judged during your operation to help you get a better result.
 Liposculpture is, essentially, a slower, more refined type of liposuction.

 Often, the procedure involves your Surgeon using a combination of local Anaesthetic and Adrenaline to help minimize pain and trauma to the surrounding tissues.
 The technical terminology for this combination is Tumescent liposuction.